aeonic-mods/nifty-old/README.md

   * Extra templates
     * Energy usage over time graph like Satisfactory's would be very cool
     * Correct itemstack placement for offset slots such as the vanilla set's output slot
-  * Somehow integrate slots with menu container slots - perhaps defined via index and then placed correctly for the slot
 * Tentatively, multiblocks
 * Rendering hooks
     * Holograms